AntonioDehesa/tilop/README.md

 Continued with the Computer Vision course.
 ### Sources:
 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla

+## Day 54: April 21 2021
+### Today's progress:
+Continued with the Computer Vision course.
+The lesson today was about creating a model with your own images, and not a predefined dataset.
+### Sources:
+* Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla

 <!---
 ## Day x
 ### Today's progress: